janoujan/P3-homyfood/README.md

 ### what I can improve

-Almost there, good basis but i need dynamism !!! 🤣😆🤣
+Almost there, good basis...
+IMHO, some lack of dynamism !!! 🤣😆🤣